winnerolayemi/alx-low_level_programming/0x09-static_libraries/README.md

-Ny readne for static libraries
+My readme on static libraries